clearbluejar/clearbluejar.github.io/_posts/2022-09-30-building-vscode-ghidra-python-skeletons.md

 ### Devcontainers

-Leveraging one of the ways to run Python options above you can have Python debugging in VScode, autocomplete, or both.
+Leveraging one of the ways to run Python options above, you can have Python debugging in VScode, autocomplete, or both.
 The last problem to solve to allow the template to work on all platforms.
-I couldn't see a way to do this without providing a 1000 settings.json configurations and launch.json and tasks.json variations.
-Instead I went down the path of containers to solve it for me.
+I couldn't see a way to do this without providing 1000 settings.json configurations and launch.json and tasks.json variations.
+Instead, I went down the path of containers to solve it for me.

 `Devcontainers` (docker containers) within VScode allow you to define and ensure your development environment despite your platform.
 This is really powerful when you are trying to create a template that behaves the same anywhere.
 If you haven't tried [developing inside a container](https://code.visualstudio.com/docs/remote/containers#_getting-started) with vscode, you should.